A Survey Analyzing Generalization in Deep Reinforcement Learning: How to Achieve Generalization?

-All the definitions so far categorize methods to modify training algorithms in order to achieve generalization.
-However, many such methods for modifying training algorithms have a corresponding method which can be used to test the generalization capabilities of a trained policy.
+All the definitions so far categorize methods to modify either training algorithms and/or the MDP, i.e. learning environment, training data, in order to achieve generalization.
+However, many such methods for modifying training algorithms have a corresponding method which can be used to assess the generalization capabilities of a trained policy.
 Our final definition captures this correspondence.

 \begin{definition}[\emph{Generalization testing}] Let $\hat{\pi}$ be a trained policy for an MDP $\mathcal{M}$.
 Let $F_t$ be a sequence of functions corresponding to a generalization method from one of the previous definitions.
 The \emph{generalization testing} method of $F_t$ is given by executing the policy $\hat{\pi}$ in $\mathcal{M}$, but in each time step applying the modification $F_t$ where the history $H_t$ is given by the transitions executed by $\hat{\pi}$ so far.
 When both a generalization method and a generalization testing method are used concurrently, we will use subscripts to denote the generalization method and superscripts to denote the testing method.
 For instance, $\mathcal{G}_S^{\pi}$ corresponds to training with a state transforming method, and testing with a policy transforming method. \end{definition}